davezelenka/threading-dynamics/README.md

 The **Threading Dynamics** repository contains research, analyses, and datasets relating to the **Fabric Paradigm**, a conceptual framework that interprets reality as a living fabric of light, memory, and agency.
 This framework unifies phenomena across physics, biology, cognition, and ecological systems through shared threading dynamics.

+"Reality is an ecology of operations.
+Stable objects, living systems, mathematical truths, beauty, and even persons are enduring patterns within that ecology, arising from coherent relationships rather than existing prior to them."

 ---

 ## Repository Overview